hallgaeuer/mod-quickbalance/README.md

 This module is intended to provide fixed balance adjustments for raids and dungeons (NOT autobalancing).

-It creates a new table `mod_quickbalance_modifier` in the world database containing the following fields (see also sql folder):
+It creates multiple new tables in the world database:
-* `Map` - Map-ID the scaling should be applied to
-* `Creature` - Creature Entry the scaling should be applied to (optional).
-If empty (0), the scaling will be applied to all creatures in  the `Map`
+* `mod_quickbalance_modifier_map` Allows to define multiplier vlues for whole maps.
+* `mod_quickbalance_modifier_creature` Allows to define multiplier values for specific creatures (by creature entry).
+Does override the map value, if one exists

+Each table has the following common fields:

 * `DamageModifier` - All damage received by the player is multiplied by this modifier.
 So if you want to reduce damage by half, this should be set to `0.5`
 * `HealthModifier` - Creature health is multiplied by this modifier
 * `ManaModifier` - Creature mana is multiplied by this modifier